-JATS 1.2 has been submitted by the JATS committee but likely to be not approved and published by NISO until early 2019.
+JATS 1.2 was approved and published by NISO in March 2019.
 In JATS 1.2 there are four new attributes added to support metadata vocabularies robustly: @vocab, @vocab-identifier, @vocab-term, and @vocab-term-identifier.
 So this would be a slight change in encoding Crossref funder IDs in grant information.
 The @id-type value would be "doi" not "open-funder-registry" as that would @vocab.
 A new example: